parisimaa/Python_For_Fun/README.md

 ## Projects:
 1. Tic Tac Toe: <br>
 A game in which two players seek in alternate turns to complete a row, a column, or a diagonal with either three O's or three X's drawn in the spaces of a grid of nine squares; noughts and crosses.
-2. Black Jack:
+2. Black Jack: <br>
-   * Here are the requirements:
+Here are the requirements:
    * You need to create a simple text-based BlackJack game
    * The game needs to have one player versus an automated dealer.
    * The player can stand or hit.